JacobFoote01/Wb-asses-1/src/wb-assess-1.md

     console.log(c);
   }
 }
-outputArgs('hi', 'bye');
+outputArgs("hi", "bye");
 // expected output:
 // hi
 // bye
 ```

 - [ ] **A.** The code causes an error because `outputArgs` takes in three arguments but it's being
       called with just two.
 - [ ] **B.** The code causes an error because it will output `hi`, `bye`, and `undefined` instead
       of the expected output.
 - [ ] **C.** The code causes an error because the `a`, `b`, and `c` variables haven't been
       initialized.
 - [x] **D.** There is no error; the code generates the expected output.

 ## B. Free response